 I think "worry" might be too strong a word to use.
 I might suggest that we be mindful of the environment instead.
 West Virginia has about 22 different species of snakes, but only two are venomous.
 So the odds of not seeing a venomous snake are pretty good.

 I've been out on the trails numerous times and never saw a snake.
 I've also walked a mile-and-a-half before and come across two copperheads in that short distance, but that occasion was a one-off.

 By keeping our eyes open and being mindful of where we're walking, sitting, or putting our hands, we can expect a likelihood of no snake issues.

-As an aside, I like to point out that snakes aren’t poisonous: they’re venomous.
+As an aside, I like to point out that snakes aren't poisonous: they're venomous.
 Certain snakes have venom and can envenomate, not poison, you.
-A poisonous animal is one that has to be eaten to affect you with its toxin.
-A venomous animal is one that would need to bite or sting you and inject the toxin into you.
+A poisonous animal has to be eaten to affect you with its toxin.
+A venomous animal would need to bite or sting you and inject the toxin into you.

 So a poison dart frog is considered a poisonous animal because it would have to be eaten to harm or kill you.
-A timber rattlesnake is considered a venomous animal because it injects you by way of a bite.
+A timber rattlesnake is venomous because it injects you through a bite.